cardano-scaling/website/monthly/2024-10-monthly.md

 ![](img/2024-10-mithril-protocol-status.png)
 <small><center>The latest status of the Mithril protocol on Cardano `mainnet`</center></small>

-### Decentralized Signature Orchestration
+### Decentralized signature orchestration

-In order to get multiple aggreagators running on the same Mithril network, we need to **decentralize the signature orchestration** and make it happen independently on all the signers and aggregators.
+To enable multiple aggregators on the same Mithril network, the **signature orchestration** must be decentralized to run independently across all signers and aggregators.

-We have implemented the feature which is now deployed on the `mainnet` with the signer released with the distribution [`2442.0`](https://github.com/input-output-hk/mithril/releases/tag/2442.0):
+We have implemented and deployed this feature on`mainnet` with the signer released in [`2442.0`](https://github.com/input-output-hk/mithril/releases/tag/2442.0) distribution:

-- The signer and aggregator nodes are able to compute independently the beacon which determines the messages to sign and certify.
+- The signer and aggregator nodes can independently compute the beacon, which determines the messages to sign and certify
-- The aggregator does not advertise the pending certificates anymore (the pending certificate is deprecated.
-It is temporarily kept alive for legacy signer nodes and until sufficient adoption of the new version is reached).
+- The aggregator no longer advertises the pending certificates; the pending certificate is deprecated and temporarily kept alive for legacy signer nodes until sufficient adoption of the new version is reached
-- The aggregator buffers the individual signatures received from signers until it has computed the associated beacon, and it will try to aggregate them thereafter.
+- The aggregator buffers the individual signatures received from signers until it has computed the associated beacon and will try to aggregate them thereafter.

 ### Aggregator usage metrics and Grafana dashboard